james-d-h/quarto-phd-thesis/README.md

 # readme.txt

-# Quarto PhD Thesis Template
+# Quarto Template PhD Thesis - Edinburgh University

 This repository contains a custom Quarto template designed for my PhD thesis at the University of Edinburgh.
 It can be easily adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.